If you’re in a hurry and still want to grab the best whitewater raft, then we recommend the BRIS 1.2mm 13ft Inflatable

 In terms of capacity, this 14 ft long raft can handle up to seven people.
 Super-Duper Puma has construction and design which makes it suitable for class IV or above rapids.
 It has a narrow width as opposed to a normal 14 ft raft and this fact makes it suitable for narrow and tighter spots.

 When it comes to construction, it has bombproof PVC-coated tubes.
 The basic fabric has a denier count of 1670.
 Denier is the weight in grams of 9000 meters of thread used.
 Anything above 1000 denier is considered strong and durable.

 Moreover, it has AIREcell System which means that it urethane air bladders, and they are covered by a PVC shell.
 Urethane is the most durable and lightweight fabric and gives Puma the best puncture and tear resistance.

 The thing I really like about AIRE is that they use thermal welding for the seams.
 So, a combination of urethane air bladders and welded seams makes this raft one of the most durable rafts around.
 In terms of floor, it has a piano-hinged pre-lacing floor system, which is PVC coated.
 It additionally has a double lacquer gray PVC on the bottom and this makes the bottom extra resistant to abrasion.
 Like any other newer rafts, it has a self-bailing floor.

 On the external surface, it has 14 D-rings for optional frame attachment.
 This raft uses a 19.5″ diameter tube which is really good and has four air chambers.
 Moreover, it has four handles, two on each side.
 However, it does not have all-around strake protection or a grab line.

 In terms of accessories, it comes with two removable thwarts, however, it has attachment points for a third optional thwart.
-Most AIRE rafts do not come with air pump or oars, so you need to buy them separately.
+Most AIRE rafts do not come with air pumps or oars, so you need to buy them separately.
 It uses Leafield C7 valves which help in quick inflation and pressure retention.